publiccodenet/about/roles/index.md

 We're currently not looking for these roles, however if you think you fit in to our organization in a way we don't understand yet, please get in touch.

-* Chief Executive
+* Chief Executive Officer
-* Chief Operating
+* Chief Operating Officer
 * [Codebase steward for product marketing](product-marketing.md): Make codebases strong competitors to other solutions out there